Navaratri: Etymology and nomenclature

-The word Navaratri means 'nine nights' in Sanskrit, nava meaning nine and ratri meaning nights.
+The word Navarātram means "a period of nine nights" in Sanskrit, nava meaning "nine" and ratri meaning "night".

 Dates and celebrations

 In the eastern and northeastern states of India, the Durga Puja is synonymous with Navaratri, wherein goddess Durga battles and emerges victorious over the buffalo demon Mahishasura to help restore dharma.
 In southern states, the victory of Durga or Kali is celebrated.
-In the western state of Gujarat, Navaratri celebrations are constituted by Arti, followed by Garba.
+In the western state of Gujarat, Navaratri celebrations are constituted by arti, followed by garba.
 In all cases, the common theme is the battle and victory of good over evil based on a regionally famous epic or legend such as the Devi Mahatmya.

 Celebrations

 Celebrations include worshipping nine goddesses during nine days, stage decorations, recital of the legend, enacting of the story, and chanting of the scriptures of Hinduism.
 The nine days are also a major crop season cultural event, such as competitive design and staging of pandals, a family visit to these pandals, and the public celebration of classical and folk dances of Hindu culture.
 Hindu devotees often celebrate Navaratri by fasting.
-On the final day, called Vijayadashami, the statues are either immersed in a water body such as a river or ocean, or the statue symbolising the evil is burnt with fireworks, marking the destruction of evil.
+On the final day, called Vijayadashami, the statues are either immersed in a water body such as a river or an ocean, or the statue symbolising the evil is burnt with fireworks, marking the destruction of evil.
 During this time preparations also take place for Deepavali (the festival of lights) which is celebrated twenty days after Vijayadashami.

 Dates

-According to some Hindu texts such as the Shakta and Vaishnava Puranas, Navaratri theoretically falls twice or four times in a year.
-Of these, the Sharada Navaratri near autumn equinox (September–October) is the most celebrated and the Vasanta Navaratri near spring equinox (March–April) is the next most significant to the culture of the Indian subcontinent.
-In all cases, Navaratri falls in the bright half of the Hindu lunisolar months.
-The celebrations vary by region, leaving much to the creativity and preferences of the Hindu.
+According to some Hindu texts, such as the Shakta and Vaishnava Puranas, Navaratri theoretically falls two or four times in a year.
+Of these, the Sharada Navaratri near the September equinox (the autumn equinox in September–October) is the most celebrated, and the Vasanta Navaratri near the March equinox (the spring equinox in March–April) is the next most significant to the culture of the Indian subcontinent.
+In all cases, Navaratri falls in the bright half (waxing phase) of the Hindu lunisolar months.
+The celebrations vary by region, leaving much to the creativity and preferences of the Hindus.